CosmicKetchup/eggplant-style-guide/README.md

   - `put (10 + 2) * 5 into myResult`

 ### Models
-- when moving models into production automation capacity, export and store within `Models/` directory within project
+- when moving a model into a production capacity, export and store it within the `Models/` directory of the associated suite, alongside the `Scripts/` and `Images/` folders
+  - this folder _may_ need to be created if you're backing up the model for the first time
-- rename exported file to include a date in ISO-8601 format
+- rename exported file to include the backup date in [ISO-8601](https://www.iso.org/iso-8601-date-and-time-format.html) format
   - `<model-name>-YYYYMMDD.json`

 ---